nus-cs3281/2020/students/le0tan/observations.md

 1. MarkBind could benefit from a more welcoming contributor's guide - the current developer's guide is more like documentation instead of a guide.
 And the contributor's guide and developer's guide can be more easily accessible from the official website - currently there's no easy way of locating two essential pieces of documentation from [markbind.org](https://markbind.org/).
 1. In the [Project Structure](https://markbind.org/devdocs/devGuide/index.html#project-structure) section of the developer guide, it briefly mentioned how MarkBind rendering pipeline works.
 However as the project evolves, this part is not updated timely and the current approach is more complicated than what's described in the guide.
 It would be best if there is a dedicated blog post about the inner workings of MarkBind at a certain version for newcomers (especially future CS3281/2 students) to refer to.
 1. The documentation for MarkBind can be separated from the main repo as 1) a large portion of MarkBind's functionality is in VueStrap, which is already outside of the main repo, 2) MarkBind has the potential to develop a community of templates and plugins in the future, and a separate documentation repo would make the management easier.
+1. When reviewing the PRs, it could be better enforced that the author needs to provide documentation and tests for any functional changes.

+As I did some contribution to [CATcher](https://github.com/CATcher-org/CATcher), some insights from Hugo applies too:

+1. CATcher has to have companion GitHub organization and repositories to work properly and be tested, therefore it could be better if the dev team have a testing organization for contributors, or have a more detailed guide in terms of how to create such orgs/repos and link them to the app.
+1. The developers' guide for CATcher is quite minimal - actually the information included is rather redundant as people can read `package.json` to find possible `npm` commands anyways.
+Some introductory materials on how Angular and Electron works could be nice.